 A brief history of Speke Hall

-From a refuge for one family's unshakeable Catholic faith during the Reformation to a place of romance and revival in the Victorian era, its survival has depended on the families who have lived here.
+From a refuge for one family’s unshakeable Catholic faith to a Gothic revival mansion restored with the spoils of colonialism and slavery, discover the stories of the people who have lived at Speke Hall.

-Use the timeline below to explore Speke Hall's special place in the history of Liverpool and Lancashire and discover why its fascinating stories remain so important to us today.
+Use the timeline below to explore Speke Hall's unique place in the history of Liverpool and Lancashire and discover why its fascinating stories remain so important to us today.

 A home for the Norris family

 The gentry in Elizabethan Lancashire were known for their Catholic sympathies, risking the label of 'recusant' for failure of attending Church of England services.
 The Norris family were certainly one of these families, and in 1586 one ‘Rychard Brittaine a prieste’ was reported to have been conveyed to Speke by ‘younge Mr [Edward] Norrice’ and kept there.
 It was common for Catholic families at the time to install hiding places for priests in their homes, and there was at least one ‘priest hole’ at Speke Hall, purpose-built behind panelling in the Green Bedroom.
 It is no surprise that Edward’s wife Margaret was the daughter of Robert Smallwood MP, a Westminster brewer who had supported Mary Tudor’s restoration of Catholicism.

 Speke Hall is completed